Mindfulness Walking Meditation

 Your mind will wander—it’s normal!
 Acknowledge, “Thinking,” and refocus on your anchor.
 Each return builds mindfulness.

-8. End with Intention
+8. End with intention

-Best Places to Practice Walking Meditation
+Outdoor Mindfulness: Best Places to Practice Walking Meditation

 Setting Best For Considerations Tips